On this page

 These can be expensive to install, however, but grant schemes may be available and saving will be made in the long term.

-The following organizations can offer you help and advice to make their home more energy efficient:
+The following organizations can offer you help and advice to make your home more energy efficient:

 - Northern Ireland Housing Executive (NIHE) offer energy advice and home energy checks.

 - Energy Savings Trust offer information on energy efficiency and have information about a range of grants available.

 - Power NI (formerly Northern Ireland Electricity) has a range of energy saving tips, advice, home energy checks and information about grants available.